mhamaji/hamaji-workout-protocol/readme.md

 ## Progressions

 The protocol is mainly based in bodyweight movements.
+The default workout is based in 4 sets of 5 reps each and a minute of rest time between sets.
+When you feel that the default workout isn's challenging enough you can change your settings, tweaking any of the following:
+- Reps/Set
+- Rest Time
+- Exercise
-Thinking that we have a small pool of different exercises we can change the workout focusing in the following variables, making it more challenging in different ways.
+Thinking that we have a small pool of different exercises, we may change the workout focusing in the following variables, making it more challenging in different ways.

 ### Variables